Proven Marketing Tactics for Restaurants

 You’ll see data like daily traffic counts, average dwell times, first-time visitor counts, visit repeat rates, visit times, and more.
 This is very much like Google Analytics but for your offline place of business.
 This behavior data allows you to easily see occupancy rates, the strength of your staffing, table turn times, and even track the results of all your marketing campaigns.

-Wi-Fi Marketing is also a great way to quickly and easily create awareness and interest in your restaurant.
+Wi-Fi Marketing is also a wonderful way to create awareness and interest quickly and easily in your restaurant.
 It will help you improve customer loyalty as well as your online ratings and reviews.

 2. Run Loyalty Programs